galamo/php72/readme.md

 1. Create Php application with 2 pages
 2. Contact me page with link go to home page
 3. Home page - with link "Go to contact" page

+# ex - 2
+1. Create Car page
+2. show the car type in <h1>